ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     n:
     : The default, indicating that the DMARC policy record is published for a domain that is not a PSD.
-There is no need to put psd=n in a DMARC record.
+There is no need to put psd=n in a DMARC record, except in the very unusual case of a parent PSD publishing a DMARC record without the requisite psd=y tag.

 rua:
 :  Addresses to which aggregate feedback is to be sent (comma-separated plain-text